-For the Project Narrative, all applicants should answer questions A-G. Questions H-O are specific to each project type.
-Project Narratives may be up to 7 pages, excluding tables and graphs.
+For the Project Narrative, all applicants must answer questions A-G.

+Opt-In Project Narratives may be up to 7 pages, excluding tables and graphs.
+Opt-In Project applications must additionally answer the Project Specific Questions in Section 2.3.